-- 1. the tree guards and bamboo stakes associated with larger trees and shrubs be removed; - the two areas identified in June 2016 as now containing Engaeus be physically identified onground (eg using wooden stakes with blue tape, comparable to other areas identified in this way) and be left undisturbed from mechanical activities including slashing, mowing etc; and - 3. weed spraying works be conducted in Spring 2017 to target thistles, spurge and dense blackberry thickets along fencelines.
-Blackberries within and near waterways and areas occupied by Engaeus should not be sprayed.
+- 1. the two areas identified in June 2016 containing Engaeus be physically identified on-ground (eg using wooden stakes with blue tape, comparable to other areas identified in this way) and be left undisturbed from mechanical activities including slashing, mowing etc. - 2. weed spraying works be conducted in Spring 2018 to target thistles, spurge and dense blackberry thickets along fencelines.
+Blackberries within and near waterways and areas occupied by Engaeus should not be sprayed. - 3.
+Caper spurge (Euphorbia lathyris) should be removed, and the area monitored for regrowth, which should then also be removed as it appears (NB Euphorbia produces a toxic/irritating white liquid when the leaves/stem are damaged.
+Always wear gloves and wash your hands thoroughly after handling plants).